istvanp/CakePHP-AppDecorator/README.md

 # CakePHP-AppDecorator
-A decorator for CakePHP 2.x and PHP 5.3+
+A decorator pattern implementation for CakePHP 2.x and PHP 5.3+.
+Makes your views more pretty by encouraging code-reuse and cleaner syntax.

 ## Setup
-1. Copy AppDecorator.php to APP_DIR/Decorator/AppDecorator.php
+1. Copy `AppDecorator.php` to `APP_DIR/Decorator/AppDecorator.php`
-2. Modify bootstrap.php to include the following:
+2. Modify `bootstrap.php` to include the following:

   ```php
   App::build(array(